schreiberbrett/cool-relations/prime-factorization.md

 ...
 ```
 The first query succeeds with 30.
 The second query may halt at some point, but I am impatient.

-If this were an imperative language, I could check all three properties (check list is sorted, check every element is prime, and accumulate their product) in a single for-loop.
-A similar optimization can be done in miniKanren.
-(Compare [equational reasoning](https://www.youtube.com/watch?v=MjpZJA1jIqU) and [Hutton 1999](https://www.cs.nott.ac.uk/~pszgmh/fold.pdf), although I don't think `sorted-list?`, the functional version of `sorted-listo`, can be expressed as a `fold`.)

 The calls to `sorted-listo`, `all-primeo`, and `producto` must each recur through `l`.
 There's a way to rewrite the relation that only recurs through `l` once.
 It's a boring mechanical step.
 I wish a miniKanren compiler could do it.
 ```scheme